 Applications will be accepted with rolling hiring.
-Applicants are encouraged to apply as soon as possible after December 1st.
+Applicants are encouraged to apply as soon as possible.
 To apply, please click on the "apply" link in the top right of the window.

 Junior counselors are at least 16 years old by the first day of camp and have not yet graduated from high school.

 In addition to working with the campers, junior counselors will be on a cleaning crew helping with the daily

 Counselors have graduated from high school.
 They will work with campers and also have a special assignment such as